-The most delicious 4 Ingredient Vegan Peanut Butter Cookies!
-These are soft and chewy with a crispy exterior, thanks to a rolled coconut sugar coating.
-Just 20 minutes from start to finish.
+The most delicious 4 Ingredient Vegan Peanut Butter Cookies in 1 bowl and 20 minutes!
+These are so easy to make, soft and chewy with a crispy exterior, thanks to a rolled coconut sugar coating.
 They are also gluten-free and oil-free.

+Basically these vegan peanut butter cookies are perfection.
 They are crispy, golden, sweet and absolutely delicious.
 The coconut sugar gives them that extra flavor and crunch.
-Making them with almond flour and maple syrup keeps them super moist and oil-free, as well as gluten-free.
-Most peanut butter cookies are made with eggs, but these you can safely eat the raw dough, no eggs!
+In other words, the perfect cookie texture.
+By making them with almond flour and maple syrup keeps them super moist and oil-free, as well as gluten-free.
+Most peanut butter cookies are made with eggs, however, these you can safely eat the raw dough, no eggs!

 Literally, 10 minute prep, 10 minutes to bake for these 4 ingredient vegan, gluten-free, oil-free peanut butter cookies.
 Chances are, you may just be tempted to pop one of these suckers straight into your mouth before baking them.